alexozer/flitter/README.md

 ### macOS

 On recent versions of macOS, on first launch you will be prompted to enable accessibility permissions for your terminal.
-This is required for flitter to read global hotkeys when not focused.
+This is required for Flitter to read global hotkeys when the terminal is not focused.
 Go to System Settings -> Privacy & Security -> Accessibility and enable the toggle for your terminal.

 ### Linux